Senegal starts Africa Cup campaign with 3-0 win over Botswana, Nigeria plods past Tanzania 2-1

 Phoko remained the busiest Botswana player as Jackson’s frustrations grew.
 Jackson went off for Ndiaye in the 78th and the substitute wrapped up the scoring in the last minute.

-An early goal from Théo Bongonda was enough for Congo to beat Benin 1-0 in the first game in Group D.
+An early goal from Théo Bongonda was enough for Congo to beat Benin 1-0 in Group D's first game.

-Later, Tunisia faced Uganda in Rabat for the second game in Group C.

 AP at the Africa Cup: https://apnews.com/hub/africa-cup-of-nations